amannirala13/BulkPDF-Gen/README.md

   $ python app.py
   ```

-> Note: To run this software successfully you need to make sure you have **GTK3** installed
+> Note: To run this software successfully you need to make sure you have **GTK3** installed.

 ## How to use? 💡